MicrosoftDocs/EMDocs/microsoft-365-enterprise/secure-sharepoint-online-sites-and-files.md

 * Private
 * Internal Public

 These labels are mapped to the recommended sites in the illustrations and charts earlier in this article.
-This solution recommends configuring DLP policies to help prevent the leakage of files labeled as Sensitive and Highly Confidential.
+This solution recommends configuring DLP policies to help prevent the leakage of files labeled as Sensitive and Highly Confidential outside the organization.

-For information about configuring Office 365 labels and DLP policies in this solution, see [Protect files with Office 365 labels and DLP](protect-files-with-o365-labels-dlp.md).
+For the steps to configure Office 365 labels and DLP policies in this solution, see [Protect files with Office 365 labels and DLP](protect-files-with-o365-labels-dlp.md).

+For step-by-step instructions to set this up for demonstration, proof of concept, or dev/test, see [Secure SharePoint Online sites in a dev/test environment](secure-sharepoint-online sites-dev-test.md).

 ## Azure Information Protection
 Use Azure Information Protection to apply labels and protections that follow the files wherever they go.
 For this solution, we recommend you use the Highly Confidential label to encrypt and grant permissions to files that need to be protected with the highest level of security.